Lawyer of Greater Boston

-At the conclusion of the hearing, the Clerk-Magistrate can make one of three decisions.
+At the end of the hearing, the Clerk-Magistrate can make one of three decisions.

-First, if the Clerk-Magistrate finds probable cause, he or she may issue the charges against you.
+First, if the Clerk-Magistrate finds probable cause, he or she may issue the charges against the accused person.
 The Clerk-Magistrate will then schedule an arraignment date where the person will be formally charged before a judge.
-Any person facing a Clerk-Magistrate’s Hearing certainly wants to avoid this outcome.
+Anyone facing a Clerk-Magistrate’s Hearing certainly wants to avoid this outcome.

 Second, if the Clerk-Magistrate does not find probable cause, he or she will dismiss the charges against you.
 At that moment, the case is over and it does not appear on your record.
 This is clearly an excellent result.